jonathanwkelly/home/posts/dart.markdown

 I say that not to ridicule JavaScript; anyone expecting greatness [in ten days](http://www.jwz.org/blog/2010/10/every-day-i-learn-something-new-and-stupid/#comment-1021) is deluding themselves.
 I don't feel that it's even a big enough improvement to warrant the cost of switching, in the unlikely event of major adoption by the big browsers.

-For use outside of browsers, it feels like a step back compared to many contemporary languages, and doesn't really offer anything unique or compelling to make up for it.
+For use outside of browsers, it feels like a step back compared to many contemporary languages.
+Its type system is [broken by design](/files/dart-broken.mov), and it doesn't really offer anything unique or compelling to make up for it.